BallAerospace/COSMOS/_docs/system_class.md

 #### Interface Example

 Sometimes when you're creating a custom interface you want to respond to a COSMOS command within the interface itself and not forward on that command to the target.
-In the interface's initialize method you can get a handle to the command you're interested in.
+In the interface's connect method you can get a handle to the command you're interested in.

 ```ruby
 require 'cosmos/interfaces/tcpip_client_interface'